Skip to main content Skip to navigation Skip to footer

 No other tool fails over across clouds in seconds

-Cloud-native tools replicate within their cloud.
-Backup tools restore hours later.
-Rediacc replicates across any provider and fails over in under 30 seconds.
+Cloud-built tools only copy data inside their own cloud.
+Backup tools take hours to restore.
+Rediacc copies across any provider and fails over in under 30 seconds.

 Capability AWS BackupVeeamZertoDruva Rediacc